highcharts/highcharts-declarations-beta/README.md

 # Type definitions (beta) for Highcharts v6

 These declaration files are in a beta state and incomplete.
-Even though they help in developing Highcharts-based solutions, in some circumstances a partial cast to the `any` type is necessary because of missing declarations.
+They are not necessary for Highcharts v7.
+Even though the type definitions help in developing Highcharts-based solutions in TypeScript, in some circumstances a partial cast to the `any` type is necessary because of missing declarations.

 This beta contains declarations for the following imports: